Mouflon

-The mouflon (Ovis gmelini) is a wild sheep native to Cyprus, the Caspian region from eastern Turkey, Armenia, Azerbaijan, and Iran.
+The mouflon (Ovis gmelini) is a wild sheep native to Cyprus, and the Caspian region, including eastern Turkey, Armenia, Azerbaijan, Georgia and Iran.
+It is also found in parts of Europe.
 It is thought to be the ancestor of all modern domestic sheep breeds.

 Taxonomy

 Ovis gmelini was the scientific name proposed by Edward Blyth in 1841 for wild sheep in the Middle East.

 In the 19th and 20th centuries, several wild sheep were described that are considered mouflon subspecies today: